-- Confirm that the eligibility criteria for the Outside Dissertation Defense has been met. - Verify the composition of the examining Committee and approve the request for the defense and announcement. - Notify the Outside Dissertation Defense Chair and Major Professor of the guidelines for conducting the exam.
+- Confirm that the eligibility criteria for the Outside Dissertation Defense has been met - Verify the composition of the examining Committee and approve the request for the defense and announcement. - Notify the Outside Dissertation Defense Chair and Major Professor of the guidelines for conducting the exam.
 (The Outside Chair will be sent the Successful Defense form and instructed to take the form to the defense meeting.
 This person can be the outside committee member.) - Notify the Department Chair of the academic Department that the approved announcement of the defense must be disseminated to the Department faculty. - Notify the Graduate School that the defense has been scheduled.

 The College will notify the Outside Dissertation Defense Chair, the Major Professor(s), and the Graduate Director that the announcement has been approved.
-At that point, the hard copy announcement will be posted by the student in and around the Social Work offices.
+At that point, the hard copy announcement will be posted by the student in and around the School of Social Work.
 Until that notification by the College, the "formal announcement" cannot be distributed; but Major Professors must send out an e-mail at least one week ahead of time to all colleagues announcing the defense.
-The student will similarly announce the defense on the graduate student listsery.
+The student will similarly announce the defense on the graduate student listserv.
+(This process may change due to COVID-19.)